 You can read about CrowdStreet’s typical sponsor fees here.
 The fees align closely with the fees from the REIT.

-Crowdstreet is one of many different real estate investing platforms that have emerged over the last few years.
-However, Crowdstreet has definitely taken a focus on commerical real estate, which is a bit of a differentiator to other platforms.
+CrowdStreet is one of many real estate investing platforms that have emerged over the last few years.
+However, CrowdStreet focuses on commercial real estate and is only for accredited investors, which is a bit of a differentiator to other platforms.

 0.30% to 0.50%